-9.6 Although there are few community and other facilities within the Parish, residents value these and would not wish to see their loss if it could be helped.
+9.6 The valued community facilities to be protected include Almeley Primary School, the Bell's public house, the village hall and Spearmarsh Common Cricket Pitch.
 Their utility and effectiveness should not be reduced through, for example locating new development where this might result in calls for restrictions on community use.
 Currently there are no firm proposals, through sites being identified and funding arranged, for new facilities.
 It is unlikely that new facilities will be expected to arise during the plan period as a consequence of growth although this should not be discounted and improvements to those that exist may be sought.
 This policy enables sites and proposals to be brought forward in the future subject to appropriate safeguards.